 TAMPA – TORONTO- KINGSTON- MONTRÉAL

-Again, thanks to the snowstorm, we didn’t arrive Montreal until 10 pm.
-Cold and tired from traveling, we checked into our Airbnb, ate, then proceeded to “Netflix & Doze off”.
-Can I copyright that phrase?
+Again, thanks to the snowstorm, we didn’t arrive in Montreal until 10 pm.
+Cold and tired from traveling, we checked into our Airbnb, ate, then proceeded to doze off watching Netflix.

 Our Airbnb was in the heart of Old Montreal which meant that everywhere we wanted to visit on this day was within walking distance.
-Every spot was so close that we braved the cold to walk there.
-This part of the city is quaint, beautiful & reminiscent of parts of Europe.
-I quickly got the feeling that we weren’t “in Kansas anymore”.
-We walked through the Notre-Dame Basilica, Bonsecours Market & the Old Port.
+Every spot was so close that we braved the cold and just walked.
+We strolled through the Notre-Dame Basilica, Bonsecours Market & the Old Port.

 I have never been to a cathedral as grand and as intricately decorated as this one.
-The charge to go in is $6 which lets you stay till closing if you want.
-The building itself is a photographers dream.
 As I sat in the pews with my friend, I tried to wrap my head around how much hard work and talent went into creating the Basilica.
-Humans are impressive.

 Tip: Head to the basilica early in the day to 1) avoid long lines 2) be able to get in.
 You can’t go visiting during mass.

-I could see that the Old Port would look vibrant in the summer time, but on this day it was covered in a blanket of snow, and most of the water was iced over.
-Nevertheless, we strolled through the port, stopping to pelt each other with snowballs along the way.
-Okay, I did most of the pelting while Mofi scowled at my silliness.
-Haha!
+The Old Port might be filled with flowers in the summertime, but on this day it was covered in a blanket of snow, and most of the water was iced over.
+Nevertheless, we walked through the port, stopping to pelt each other with snowballs along the way.
+Okay, I did most of the pelting, leaving Mofi to scowl at my silliness.

-We stepped into this building for a bit to window shop (and get out of the cold), but we spent most of our time out on the streets around the market.
+We stepped into this building to window shop and get out of the cold.
 This is another spot I would love to come back to in warmer weather.
-I imagine the streets lined with green trees & freshly bloomed flowers.
+I imagine that much like the Old Port, the streets surrounding Bonsecours Market are lined with verdant trees and flowering plants.

 Dinner: Khyber Pass

 For dinner, we visited a small Afghan restaurant.
-I like this place for two things.
-1) You can bring your own bottle of wine & 2) The food was delicious & not terribly expensive.
-Okay, that’s three things, but the more the merrier, right?
-I ordered rice with a meatball sauce while Mofi ordered rice with lamb shank.
+I like this place for two reasons.
+1) you can bring your own bottle of wine & 2) the food was delicious & not terribly expensive.

 Tip: Prepare your mind (if you’re not from Canada) for the exorbitant sales tax.
 It’s about 14%.

 For our night out, we looked for places that would play predominantly latin music since both of us enjoy listening & dancing to bachata, salsa, and merengue!
-Our two options were Club 6/49 & Salsatheque which both had great reviews.
+Our two options were Club 6/49 & Salsatheque.
 However, we were drawn to 6/49 after reading that they offered dance lessons.
 This turned out to be outdated information.

 Seemingly moved by our disappointment, the bartender offered to make us drinks.
 So we sipped on free mojitos, forgot our initial woes and danced anyway!
 Those lessons could wait.

-Exhausted from the day’s activities, we knocked out soon after getting home, never expecting that the next day would bring one of our best experiences yet!
+Exhausted from the day’s activities, we knocked out soon after getting home, not expecting that the next day would bring one of our best experiences yet!

 Thank you for reading!